joshy409/Blackjack/README.md

 # Blackjack
-Blackjack on python with ascii art
+Blackjack on Python with ascii art

+personal Python projects